teifip/gcic-mqtt-client/README.md

 ### Token auto-renewal

 Each device that connects to the [Google Cloud IoT Core](https://cloud.google.com/iot-core/) MQTT bridge uses a [JSON Web Token](https://tools.ietf.org/html/rfc7519) as MQTT password.
 This helper module supports a token auto-renewal function intended to ensure prompt token replacement and device reconnection whenever a device gets disconnected because its token has expired.
-Specifically, whenever the device experiences a disconnection - if one of the following conditions hold true - a new token is generated before attempting reconnection:
+Specifically, whenever the device experiences a disconnection - if one of the following conditions holds true - a new token is generated before attempting reconnection:
 - The current token has expired;
 - The remaining validity time of the current token is less than half of the configured token lifecycle (`tokenLifecycle` property of the `options` object).

 The second point above has the intent to proactively replace the token when a disconnection due to causes such as network problems is experienced, thus moving farther in the future the need to disconnect/reconnect to replace the token.
-The criterion of waiting that at least half of the token lifecycle has been consumed protects against repeated token replacements in presence of unstable network conditions.
+The criterion of waiting that at least half of the token lifecycle has been consumed protects against repeated token replacements in presence frequent disconnections, e.g. because of unstable network conditions.